Ssamza/Ssamza/README.md

 ### Hello, My name is Santiago.

-I'm a Full Stack Developer with a background in architecture and construction, which has allowed me to develop valuable skills in analysis, project management, team leadership, and adaptability in work processes.
+I'm a Full Stack Developer with a strong inclination towards back-end development.
+My background in architecture and construction has equipped me with valuable skills in analysis, project management, team leadership, and adaptability in work processes.
 Always willing to learn and step out of my comfort zone.

 ## Skills and Technologies
 - Frontend: React, Redux, HTML, CSS